chadwhitacre/openpath/2024/a-tale-of-two-leaders/index.md

 Dries Buytaert, [has all the answers to resolve the WordPress crisis](https://dri.es/solving-the-maker-taker-problem).
 No joke.

-Dries work with Drupal is [a master-class in institution-building for governing the commons](https://dri.es/balancing-makers-and-takers-to-scale-and-sustain-open-source).
+Dries' work with Drupal is [a master-class in institution-building for governing the commons](https://dri.es/balancing-makers-and-takers-to-scale-and-sustain-open-source).
 Elinor Ostrom [wrote the book on this](https://www.amazon.com/dp/1107569788),